DYasser/DiscordBot/README.md

 - [**pingtest:**](https://github.com/DYasser/DiscordBot/blob/master/commands/pingtest.js) tests the ping of the user.
 - [**ping:**](https://github.com/DYasser/DiscordBot/blob/master/commands/ping.js) pong.

-I have added a folder api that I intended to use for all needed routes, but I found myself not using it and left it there just in case.
+I have added a folder api that I intended to use for all needed routes to have an optimized program.

 ### Heroku:
-I used Heroku to host my bot so that I don't need to each time run it for it to be connected.
-I also used the database from there (that I already removed so the cridentials in the code can't be used ^^)
+I used Heroku to host my bot to have it always connected.
+I also used their server to host my `MySql` database that I used in some functions.

+## How to run it

+First of all, you need to have [`NodeJs`](!https://github.com/nodejs/node) set up in your machine.
+You can find everything needed in the GitHub link I shared.

+To get started you can `git clone  https://github.com/DYasser/DiscordBot.git` and have `NodeJs` installed and initialized as I said already.
+You can run the file then by using the command `npm start` on any command line interpreter in the main folder.

+## Coding process

+I started creating this project just like any `NodeJs` project by initializing the project using `npm init` then started coding on the `main.js` file.